Muhimbi/PDF-Converter-Services/README.md

 - [Java Libraries and sample code](Java/)
 - [PHP Libraries and sample code](PHP/)
 - [Ruby (on Rails) Libraries and sample code](Ruby/)

+All sample code is also installed alongside the software, and accessible from the Windows Start Menu.

 A separate Developer Guide [is available here](http://www.muhimbi.com/support/documentation/PDF-Converter-Services/User---Developer-Guide.aspx).
 Answers to some of the most common questions can be found [in the Knowledge Base](https://support.muhimbi.com/hc/en-us/sections/206267927-PDF-Converter-Web-Service-Interface).